Utopian Vision of an America Long Gone

-The exhibit is set
+The exhibit is set up for self-guided

 front of you, which is explained in the brochure.

-I didn't care much
+I didn't care much about the

 such an amazing place.

-Every half-hour the
+Every half-hour the visitor

 represented by thousands of lights in the dark blue ceiling, sparkle.

 A dramatic spotlight focuses on a mural of the Statue of Liberty, the